 The Student Racing Challenge is the flagship series in the National STEM League (NSL).
 Through it, students own a motorsports business.
 The ultimate goal is to engineer performance: personal performance, team performance and of course, race performance.
 Teams with the fastest, most stable and efficient car that also have a sound fuel strategy will win races.
 Race points are however only one-third of a team’s total.
 Like professional race teams, Student Racing Challenge teams must also have a strong R&D focus (Data-Driven Design and MODS), marketing strategy and work toward becoming leaders in their communities.

 Racing teams compete online in an annual points race and face-to-face at Open Invitationals across the country.
-Points leaders and Invitational winners are invited to the NSL Finals at Rensselaer Polytechnic Institute on April 29 & 30.
+Points leaders and Invitational winners are invited to the NSL Finals.
+See the Calendar of Event page for dates and location.

 Download “Wall Posts” … that hang on the wall.